Mocardo/tsas/README.md

 > }
 > ```

-> ⚠️ You will also need to generate your own Google Cloud key as shown at https://cloud.google.com/natural-language/docs/setup, put the resulting file in secrets folder as well.
+> ⚠️ You will also need to [generate your own Google Cloud key](https://cloud.google.com/natural-language/docs/setup) and put the resulting json file in the secrets folder as well.

 ## Build
 ```sh